naiyerasif/site/content/blog/2019/2019-07-08-persisting-and-querying-documents-with-mongorepository.md

 date: 2019-07-08
 updated: 2019-09-21
 author: [naiyer]
-summary: Save documents with MongoRepository interface and fetch them using query methods
 tags: ['guide']
 ---

-## Intent

 In this guide, you'll learn to save mongoDB documents with `MongoRepository` interface provided by Spring Data and run `find` queries using query methods.